suchetamahato/Microsoft-Power-BI/README.md

 # Steps Followed

+🔸 **Data Importing**

-🔸 **Data Importing**: Imported a dataset into Microsoft Power BI, which is the initial step in any data analysis project.
+Imported a dataset into Microsoft Power BI, which is the initial step in any data analysis project.

+🔸 **Data Cleaning**

-🔸 **Data Cleaning**: Cleaned the dataset using Power Query tool, ensuring data quality by handling missing values, removing duplicates, and addressing any other data inconsistencies.
+Cleaned the dataset using Power Query tool, ensuring data quality by handling missing values, removing duplicates, and addressing any other data inconsistencies.

+🔸 **Data Transformation**

-🔸 **Data Transformation**: Used DAX Functions to get custom columns into the report.
+Used DAX Functions to get custom columns into the report.
 I also undertook tasks like aggregating data, creating calculated columns, or performing other data manipulations to make it suitable for analysis.

+🔸 **Data Visualization**

-🔸 **Data Visualization**: Built a dashboard in Microsoft Power BI, which serves as a visual representation of my analysis.
+Built a dashboard in Microsoft Power BI, which serves as a visual representation of my analysis.
 Dashboards are excellent for presenting insights in a user-friendly manner.

 # Insights